heiswayi/heiswayi.nrird.com/_posts/2017-03-07-creating-my-github-repo-listing-page-using-github-api.md

 ---
 layout: post
 title: Creating my GitHub repo listing page using GitHub API
-description: Creating dedicated sites to list my GitHub repos and gists for better clarity especially when the number of my repos and gists started increasing.
+description: Creating dedicated sites to list all of my GitHub repos and gists for better clarity especially when the number of my repos and gists started increasing.
 keywords: listing site, github repo gist listing, grid layout site, github api v3, muuri jquery plugin
 tags: [JavaScript, AJAX, GitHub API]
 comments: true
 ---

-Sometimes, I found that the best way to display all of my GitHub repositories for a better clarity is to create its own dedicated site for that, especially when the number of my **_repos_** (short term for repositories) started increasing.
-It will be quite helpful to look all those repos in one glance.
-Like [Twitter](https://twitter.github.io/), [IBM](https://ibm.github.io/) or [Uber](https://uber.github.io/) have done.
-All of these are possible by using [GitHub API](https://developer.github.com/v3/).
+Sometimes, I found that the best way to display all of my GitHub repos for a better clarity is to create its own dedicated site/page for that, especially when the number of my repos  started increasing.
+It will be quite helpful to look at all those repos in a glance.
+Similarly to what has been done by [Twitter](https://twitter.github.io/), [IBM](https://ibm.github.io/) and [Uber](https://uber.github.io/).
+All of these are made possible and easy by using [GitHub API](https://developer.github.com/v3/).

-Previously, my repo listing page was using the same layout as I did for [my gists](http://heiswayi.github.io/my-gists/) (gist is like a code snippet service by GitHub).
+Previously, my repo listing page was using the same layout as I did for [my gists](http://heiswayi.github.io/my-gists/) (gist is like a code snippet service from GitHub).
 Below is the screenshot for my gist listing page, and for now I don't have a plan to change the layout.

 > GitHub Gist is a great service provided by GitHub to easily share your code snippets or save your notes online, either for private use or public.
 [More about gist here...](https://help.github.com/articles/about-gists/)